-Your mind wants to keep itself in a state of equilibrium, known as homeostasis.
-If what your mind is accustomed to is “negative dialogue,” you will have an unconscious preference towards that type of thinking.
+If your mind is accustomed to “negative dialogue,” you will have an unconscious preference for that type of thinking.

-With people whose inner critic is out of control, what is familiar is the constant nagging feeling of “not being enough.”
+People whose inner critic is out of control are familiar with the constant nagging feeling of “not being enough.”

-What you want to do is make the feeling of not being enough unfamiliar, and the feeling of being enough familiar.
+What you want to do is make the feeling of not being enough unfamiliar.
+At the same time, make the feeling of being enough familiar.